Wiggle and Learn: Broadcast

 The Australian version aired from 2007 to 2008 on ABC and Playhouse Disney.
 Then the Canadian version premiered April 2008 on Treehouse TV and the US version aired December 2008 at 7/6c am on Playhouse Disney.
 It also re-ran on that block in January 2009 running at 11am weekdays, 7am weekends, and would continue to do so up until May of that year.

 It is also the first Wiggles TV show to be completely dubbed in another language (In other countries such as Italy, earlier Wiggles TV shows had the dialogue dubbed but the songs remained in English).
 It aired in Spanish as "Wiggle y Aprende" on Playhouse Disney in Latin America and later Disney Junior, and on Disney Junior in Brazil as "Wiggle e Aprenda".

-The show remained in reruns in some countries, most notably Australia and Latin America, until 2013 or 2014, despite Sam Moran being fired from The Wiggles in 2012 due to Greg Page's return, and Murray Cook and Jeff Fatt leaving the group in 2013.
+The show remained in reruns in some countries, most notably Australia and Latin America, until 2013 or 2014, despite Moran being fired from the Wiggles in 2012 due to Page's return, and Cook and Fatt leaving the group in 2013.